 managers or supervisors.

-- BA/BS degree in human service field or 4 years of education/experience in a human service field.
+- BA/BS degree in human service field or 4 years of education/experience in a human service file.

 - Must successfully pass the KBI, SRS Central Registry and all other background investigations.